Breeding Location:

 Foraging and Feeding

-Wedge-tailed Shearwater Dark Morph: Feeds during the day on larval forms of goatfish, mackerel, scad, and flying squid driven to the surface by schools of predatory fish (e.g., skipjack tuna).
+Wedge-tailed Shearwater Dark Morph: Their diet includes the larval form of goatfish and fish such as mackerel, scad, and flying squid driven to the surface by schools of predatory fish and tuna.
+Feeding on the surface is the next-most common feeding technique, usually executed from a sitting position.
+Air-dipping and air-diving are also used.

 Vocalization